 “You know this isn’t going to work,” he sneered.

-This is where our list really comes in handy — it's arranged so you know exactly which words to use in which situation.
-In any case, this tip might sound obvious, but editors can attest that odd verbs in dialogue tags are all too common.
+While this tip might sound obvious, editors can attest that odd verbs in dialogue tags are all too common.
 For example:

 “I never want to see you again!” he exclaimed.